department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/your-care-team.md

 - **Coordinate your care.** Team members will meet often to talk with you—and each other—about your progress and goals.
 And they’ll coordinate any care you may need from specialists outside the team.

 To schedule an appointment with your VA health care team, you can call the VA health care facility where you receive care.
 [Find your VA health facility's phone number](/facilities).
-Or, you can use the VA Appointments mobile app to request an appointment and schedule select appointments at some VA health facilities.
+Or, you can use the VA Appointments mobile app to request an appointment and schedule select appointments.
 [Start using the VA Appointments app](https://veteran.mobilehealth.va.gov/veteran-appointment-requests/).

 <br>